-Most assured tenants can only be evicted in certain circumstances.
+Most assured tenants can be evicted only in certain circumstances.
 Find out when landlords have the right to evict assured tenants and the procedures that must be followed.

 Rights in an assured tenancy